 The jaw-dropping scenery and natural wonder of Southern Italy’s Amalfi Coast make it a popular destination for visitors from all over the world.
 Its proximity to Naples, Pompeii and Vesuvius offers tourists the perfect opportunity to learn about the region’s historical significance while exploring its scenic landscape.
 Exploring the Amalfi Coast may be a daunting task for those unfamiliar with the area.
 This breakdown of Amalfi Coast towns is your guide to all that there is to see in this Southern Italian paradise.

+While the information we provide here is free, we also sell tours at pretty reasonable prices.
 At The Roman Guy, we want your trip to Italy to be both informative and unforgettable.
 We love Italy and want you to share the same admiration.
 Experience the storied history of Pompeii and Vesuvius while soaking in the warm sunshine and the gorgeous scenery of the Amalfi Coast.
 We offer a Day Trip from Rome to Pompeii, Vesuvius and a scenic drive to the town of Sorrento.

 Where is the Amalfi Coast Located?